George Vane

-George Vane CMG, CCS, was the twelfth Treasurer of Ceylon (1865-1882), and a member of both the Legislative Council and Governor's Executive Council, under the Robinson, Gregory and Longden administrations.
+George Vane CMG, CCS, was a British colonial administrator.
+He was the twelfth Treasurer of Ceylon (1865–1882), and a member of both the Legislative Council and Governor's Executive Council, under the Robinson, Gregory and Longden administrations.

 Career

 Vane was initially appointed to the custom's department in Liverpool in 1834, before being appointed as inspector general of imports and exports in London in 1837, then landing waiter in 1839.

 In 1847 he was made comptroller of customs in Jaffna, British Ceylon.
 In 1854 he was the deputy collector of customs in the western and north-western province of Ceylon.

 Vane served as superintendent of fisheries from 1855 to 1860 and was primarily responsible for administering pearl fishing in the Gulf of Mannar, during that time.
 In 1887 a report he prepared on the Ceylon pearl fisheries was published by the Royal Asiatic Society.

 In 1861 he was appointed the principal collector of customs in Ceylon.

 On 1 September 1865 he was appointed as Treasurer of Ceylon by Governor Hercules Robinson, replacing Frederick Saunders.
 A position he retained until he retired in 1882.

 In 1877 Vane was awarded Companion of the Order of St Michael and St George at the Queen's Birthday Honours.